 Emetophobia – Symptoms

-Many individuals suffering from emetophobia are known to develop social anxiety.
-They will try to avoid situations that would compel them to have meals with others.
+Many individuals who suffer from emetophobia will go on to develop social anxiety.
+Often they will try to avoid situations that would compel them to have meals with others.
 They tend to remain indoors and isolate themselves from the society.
-They tend to become anxious when on long car trips.
+Emetophobics also tend to become anxious when on long car trips.
 Sufferers have frequent bouts of nausea and stomach upsets.
 They do not like being around those who are not keeping good health and children and babies for fear of seeing them vomit.

 Emetophobia – Treatment Options